TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-content-upload-asset-creation.md

 **Upload digital files into Assets**

 The following general steps describe how to upload a file.
-Then, encode or analyze the uploaded file.
+Then, encode or analyze the uploaded file. <br>

 1. Use the Media Services v3 API to create a new "input" Asset.
 This operation creates a container in the storage account associated with your Media Services account.
 The API returns the container name (for example, `"container": "asset-b8d8b68a-2d7f-4d8c-81bb-8c7bbbe67ee4"`).